 Conclusions (Heading 1)

 Provide a brief summary of the findings arising from the genome sequence.
-This should place the current genome into context with genomes of closely or more distantly related.
+This should place the current genome into context with genomes sharing the same unifying feature.

 Taxonomic and nomenclatural proposals (optional) (Heading 1).

 Authors are free to make taxonomic proposals and revisions of existing taxa, providing that the proposals are made in accordance with the rules of the relevant code of nomenclature.
 Taxonomic proposals must include the following sections appearing after the Conclusions section: A formal description for each taxon - Each taxonomic proposal must have its own subsection heading, and must appear in the proper order.
 Proposals for new genera must precede proposals for new species or subspecies.
 New species must precede new subspecies.
 A proposed name and etymology – For each new taxon proposed authors must propose a new name, in accordance to the appropriate rules of nomenclature.
 The proposed name should be followed by the etymology of the name, in grammatically correct Latin.
 Authors are responsible for ensuring that proposed names meet these requirements.